-Humanities graduates have taken their distinctive skills into creativity coaching, a whole range of arts and somatic therapies, arts management, and in outreach programs supporting the humanities and arts in communities.
+Humanities graduates have taken their distinctive skills into creativity coaching, a wide range of arts and somatic therapies, arts management, and in outreach programs supporting the humanities and arts.
 In exploring the role of the humanities and arts in facilitating healing, our MA graduates have found (and often come forward and devised) meaningful employment in supporting, mentoring, and consulting in a wide range of institutional and private settings.

-Graduates have provided depth psychology workshops for disadvantaged groups like the physical or learning disabled, and underprivileged children.
+Graduates have provided depth psychology workshops for disadvantaged groups such as the physically or learning disabled, and underprivileged children.
 Many of these graduates have secured teaching positions in schools, community colleges and independent institutions like Pacifica.
 Taking their unique approach to the Engaged Humanities and the Creative Life into the wider world, these graduates have opened up exhibitions in libraries, taken their arts practice into the corporate environment, designed websites, curated museums and set up new businesses based on creative entrepreneurship.

 Above all, Humanities graduates of Pacifica have learned how to find sources of creativity, inspiration, energy and growth in taking inner work out to the world in ways that enhance what it is to be human, the Pacifica mission of imaginal intelligence and the program goal of enabling the creative life.

 Our alumni web page (http://alumni.pacifica.edu/?x1=profile) highlights some of their stories.

 Although many Pacifica students often do not need or want to complete a graduate degree within a certain time frame, 100% of the Engaged Humanities students who completed the M.A. degree program in 2012-13, did so within 30 months.